Cathie Jo Martin

 Areas of Specialization: Comparative Politics; Political Economy; Comparative Public Policy

-Cathie Jo Martin is professor of Political Science at Boston University.
-She is also chair of the Politics and History section of the American Political Science Association (APSA), former chair of the APSA Comparative Politics Section, former chair of the Council for European Studies, former Director of the BU Center for the Study of Europe and former co-chair (with Jane Mansbridge) of the 2013 APSA Presidential Task Force on Political Negotiation.
+Cathie Jo Martin is Professor Emerita of Political Science at Boston University.
+She is the former chair of the Council for European Studies, former director of the BU Center for the Study of Europe, former co-chair (with Jane Mansbridge) of the 2013 APSA Presidential Task Force on Political Negotiation, and former chair of the Comparative Politics Section and the Politics and History Section of APSA.

-Her current work explores the cultural origins of diverse education systems (using computational analyses of British and Danish literature) and the impacts of these systems on the social inclusion and low-skill youth.
-Her most recent book, The Political Construction of Business Interests: Coordination, Growth and Equality (co-authored with Duane Swank, Cambridge University Press 2012) won the David Greenstone book prize from the Politics and History section of APSA.
-The book investigates the origins of coordinated capitalism and the circumstances under which employers are persuaded to endorse social policies promoting economic productivity and social solidarity.
+Her most recent book, Education for All?
+Literature, Culture and Education Development in Britain and Denmark (Cambridge University Press 2023), explores the cultural origins of diverse education systems (using computational analyses of British and Danish literature) and the impacts of these systems on skills and social inclusion.
+Education for All? won the best book award from the European Politics and Society Section of the American Political Science Association in 2024.
+Her prior book, The Political Construction of Business Interests: Coordination, Growth and Equality (co-authored with Duane Swank, Cambridge University Press 2012) won the David Greenstone book prize from the Politics and History Section of APSA in 2013.
+This work investigates the origins of coordinated capitalism and the circumstances under which employers are persuaded to endorse social policies promoting economic productivity and social solidarity.

 She has held fellowships at the Radcliffe Institute for Advanced Study, the Russell Sage Foundation, the University of Copenhagen and the MaxPo Center at Sciences Po.
 In addition, she has received funding from the National Endowment for the Humanities, the Robert Wood Johnson Foundation, the German Marshall Fund, the Danish Social Science Research Council, the BU Hariri Institute, the BU Humanities Foundation and the National Science Foundation.
 She holds positions of Research Associate at the Danish Center for Welfare Studies, University of Southern Denmark and received an honorary doctorate from that university in 2019.
 Professor Martin received her Ph.D. from the Massachusetts Institute of Technology in 1987.
-She lives with her wonderful husband, Jim Milkey, in Newton, Massachusetts.
+She lives with her wonderful husband, Jim Milkey, in Newton, Massachusetts, and is the proud mother of two adult sons.